typesupply/opentype-cookbook/website/content/syntax-introduction.md

 ### ;

-A semicolon indicates the closing of something--a feature, lookup, rule, etc. These are important.
+A semicolon indicates the closing of something—a feature, lookup, rule, etc. These are important.

 ### {}